Gabriel (missile): Gabriel V

-Blue Spear and Sea Serpent missile systems
+Blue Spear

 In 2020, Israel's IAI and Singapore's ST Engineering started a 50/50 joint venture company called Proteus Advanced Systems to develop, produce and market an improved Gabriel V variant called the Blue Spear missile system.
-The missile has both sea and land attack capabilities with enhanced maneuverability for littoral and cluttered environments.
+The missile is produced in a factory in Singapore and has both sea and land attack capabilities with enhanced maneuverability for littoral and cluttered environments.

 The warhead employs an active radar-homing seeker, accurate INS-based navigation capabilities, beyond-line-of-sight (BLOS) capability, two-way datalink for in-flight course correction or retargetting (("fire and update"), and a robust GPS system which is immune to GPS disruptions and maximal accuracy target acquisition.
 For land attack missions, the Blue Spear has a terrain-following capability without the need for INS / GPS satellites guidance, with terminal homing being aided by an active radar seeker.
 The system is equipped with a variety of deception means to achieve its mission and cope with the different battle-field challenges.
 ST Engineering's role in the Blue Spear's development includes the design, development and production of major subsystems like the booster motor and warhead.
-An 8x8 truck-mounted variant was made for Estonia and delivered in 2021.
-The missile has a hardened casing for the radar seeker, guidance system and warhead which would allow increased survivability against close-in weapon systems (CIWS) gun rounds and air-defence artillery.